jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/NLVE/Tutorial/tutorial_RoliePoly.rst

           then select the number of modes, enter the values and click "OK", then minimize |fit|.

+        - Alternatively, it is possible to copy the values from a file or spreadsheet and paste the values into the "Edit Modes" table.

         - Obtain the Maxwell modes from a different RepTate application (LVE, TTS, G(t)).